Linn County, Missouri

 Linn County was created on January 6, 1837 from Chariton County.
 The county was named in honor of Lewis F. Linn (1796-1843), a Jacksonian Democratic U.S. Senator for Missouri.

-The Linn County Seat is situated in Linneus and in addition the county government website is unknown
+The County Seat is located in Linneus and in addition the county government website is unknown

-Cities and towns to be found in Linn County include Brookfield, Browning, Bucklin, Laclede, Linneus, Marceline, Meadville, New Boston, Purdin, St. Catherine.
+Cities and towns located in the County include Brookfield, Browning, Bucklin, Laclede, Linneus, Marceline, Meadville, New Boston, Purdin, St. Catherine.

 You can search online for Linn County Birth, Marriage, Divorce or Death Records.
 You can also Order Electronically Online or can download an application for Missouri Birth and Death Certificate, Marriage and Divorce Certificate Application to mail.